Risk Management Frequently Asked Questions

 Covered Employees notification of rights material acknowledgement

 A. Please submit all paperwork from your initial appointment and follow up appointments to your supervisor.
-Your supervisor will then forward to Nicole Piña, Human Resources Analyst, via email at firstname.lastname@example.org.
+Your supervisor will then forward to Nicole Piña, Director of Regulatory Compliance, via email at firstname.lastname@example.org.

 A. It is important to know any time spent during a workers’ compensation related doctor appointment is counted toward the 60 days of industrial accident leave available through the California Education Code.
 For example, an hour doctor appointment with a 15 minute travel time each way will equate to one day being deducted from the 60 day time period.
 We encourage all employees to make appointments outside of the work day, when possible, to preserve additional time in case it is needed for future absences related to this injury.